My instruments are designed and built where longer sustain, volume, and full rounded tonal response are desired.

 These models typically utilize my proprietary tone bar systems and has extended bass response, a larger tonal palette frequency range, and superb sustain.

-Unique one of a kind bespoke instrument projects are always welcome.
+Discussions about unique one of a kind bespoke instrument projects are always welcome.

 16th fret models